Dichlorocarbene: History

+In 1835, the French chemist Auguste Laurent recognised chloroform as CCl2•HCl (then written as C8Cl8•H4Cl4) in his paper on analysing some organohalides.
+Laurent also predicted a compound seemingly consisting of 2 parts dichlorocarbene which he named Chlorétherose (possibly Tetrachloroethylene, which was not produced until 1839).

-Dichlorocarbene as a reactive intermediate was first proposed by Anton Geuther in 1862 who viewed chloroform as CCl2.HCl Its generation was reinvestigated by Hine in 1950.
+Dichlorocarbene as a reactive intermediate was first proposed by Anton Geuther in 1862 who viewed chloroform as CCl2.HCl Its generation was reinvestigated by Jack Hine in 1950.
 The preparation of dichlorocarbene from chloroform and its utility in synthesis was reported by William von Eggers Doering in 1954.

 Related reactions

 The Doering–LaFlamme allene synthesis entails the conversion of alkenes to allenes (a chain extension) with magnesium or sodium metal through initial reaction of the alkene with dichlorocarbene.
 The same sequence is incorporated in the Skattebøl rearrangement to cyclopentadienes.

 Closely related is the more reactive dibromocarbene CBr2.

 Chlorocarbene

 The related chlorocarbene (ClHC) can be generated from methyllithium and dichloromethane.
 It has been used in the synthesis of spiropentadiene.